MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/api/v1/reference-environment-history.md

 To better load balance the requests, there are rate limits on this API:

- * 6 calls for each environment per 30 seconds
+* 6 calls for each environment every 30 seconds
- * 6 calls for each project per 1 minute
+* 6 calls for each project per minute

 > [!NOTE]
-> Requests that exceed the limits will be rejected with a "HTTP 429 Too Many Requests" response.
-The **retry-after** header will indicate the number of seconds when the request can be retried.
+> Requests that exceed the limits will be rejected, and an "HTTP 429 Too Many Requests" response will be returned.
+The **retry-after** header will indicate the number of seconds that the request can be retried after.

 [!INCLUDE[footer-include](../../../../../includes/footer-banner.md)]